HaloSPV3/Gemini/README.md

 Contains various helper/util classes related to File IO.
 *DialogHelpers.cs*: Simple OpenFileDialog/OpenFolderDialog helpers.
 Bare bones right now.
 *FileSizeHelper.cs*: Helps convert Bytes to a human readable string representation.
-*FolderNameHelper.cs*: Helps get the name of a folder a file is in.
-Kind of useless but
-it's being used in StarboundAssetUnpacker.
-Probably going to move this there.

 ## State of the code
 At the moment, the existing utilities are not extensively tested, as I only recently